ssorrrell/coco3-extended-color-basic-vscode/markdown/en-US/ecb2/play.md

-PLAY string
+PLAY *string*

-Plays music as specified by <i>string</i>.
+Plays music as specified by *string*.
 The string commands are:
   A-G   - Notes
   L     - Length
   O     - Octave